citusdata/citus_docs/ref_arch/multi_tenant.rst

 .. note::

   In our normalized schema above, the ads table does not have a company_id column because it can retrieve that information through the campaigns table.
-If we want to distribute the ads table by company id however, we would need to denormalize the schema slightly and add that column.
+To distribute the ads table by company id, we will need to add the company_id column to it.
 The query below assumes we have done this, and we'll talk more about this technique later.

 ::